frankndungu/scandiweb-test/README.md

 * Product list page.
 * Adding a product page.

+## Technologies

-- This project was created with:
+This project was created with:

 * PHP: 7.4.2
 * Bootstrap: 5.2